-Pyrethroid containing dips and pour-ons (Deltapor 5, Deltapor 10 Plus, Deltaforce 100, Eraditick Plus Pour-on, Eraditick Ultra, Ecobash) are effective against flies.
+Pyrethroid containing dips and pour-ons (Deltapor® 5, Deltaforce 100, Eraditick ® Plus Pour-on, Eraditick ® Ultra, Ecobash) are effective against flies.
 Pyrethroids kill adult flies and larvae and have a repellent effect on adults.

 Expel Plus Jetting Fluid protects against and treats blowfly strike in sheep.
-It contains an IGR (Novaluron) and a macrocyclic lactone (Ivermectin).
+It contains an IGR (novaluron) and a macrocyclic lactone (ivermectin).
 It has a residual effect of up to 16 weeks against blow fly strike.

-Self-application control methods include bags impregnated with insect repellents such as Afrivet's Mistifly Green.
-Consult with your Afrivet agent about this option.
+Self-application control methods include bags impregnated with insect repellents.
+Consult with your Afrivet agent for more information.

 Expel Wound Spray contains deltamethrin which kills maggots in the wound and is a fly repellent.
-In addition its germicidal effect it promotes wound healing.
+In addition its germicidal effect, it promotes wound healing.
 It is important to clean wounds and remove larvae to promote wound healing

-Indoor residual sprays (IRS): These kill insects after contact and include Actellic 300cs and Icon 10cs.
+Indoor residual sprays (IRS): These kill insects after contact and includes Icon® 10CS.